anchalsingh30/blog/README.md

 This project is designed using React, Node.js, SAAS and gulp.

 ## How to Run
-Please follow the two steps to run the project:
+Please follow the steps to run the project:
+1. install git/VSC
+2. clone or download the project on local machine
+3. open the project using any IDE
-1. npm install
+4. npm install
-2. npm start
+5. npm start